FreeFlarum/freeflarum.com/docs/changelog/freeflarum-v3.0.md

 **Thanks to:**

-- Willem, for creating FreeFlarum, for his valuable feedback and for providing us a server that we can test things on without breaking the main one.
+- @Sanguine, for creating FreeFlarum, for his valuable feedback and for providing us a server that we can test things on without breaking the main one.
 FreeFlarum wouldn't be possible without him.
-- Meetdilip, for valuable feedback, support and optimism in order to keep us going forward.
+- @meetdilip, for valuable feedback, support and optimism in order to keep us going forward.
-- CWKevo, for starting the rebase project and finishing it.
+- @CW_Kevo, for starting the rebase project and finishing it.

 Also big thanks for the Flarum team for creating such an amazing software, that connects people all around the world!
 Flarum is simple, yet magnificent.
 We are all very proud of the stable release and where we've come in all those years!

 Great job everyone!